ash3963/JavaScript-Mini-Projects/README.md

 # JavaScript-Mini-Projects
-Some fun mini JavaScript Projects.
+Some fun mini JavaScript Projects For your practice.